-Drexel’s master’s in biological sciences program provides students with a comprehensive education in molecular biology, genetics, biochemistry, and cell biology.
-In addition to these areas of studies, students are able to tailor their program to their personal interests in their second year of study, choosing from specialized advanced elective courses.
+Drexel’s master’s in biological sciences program provides students with a comprehensive education in molecular biology, genetics, biochemistry, cell biology, evolutionary biology and ecological studies.
+In addition to these areas of studies, students tailor their program to their personal interests in their second year of study, choosing from specialized advanced elective courses.
 This program allows students to choose from full- and part-time options.
 Students may also choose to complete a thesis during the course of the program, but it’s not a requirement for graduation.

 At Michigan State, students in the master’s in integrative biology program are matched with a faculty member with similar research interests.
 Students are closely mentored throughout the program, and can choose either to stick strictly to a biology education or to create a joint degree with another one of Michigan State’s graduate programs.
 At MSU, students get to tailor their education to their interests.

 In order to rank the above schools, we considered many factors, including tuition, name recognition of school, student to faculty ratio, on-campus amenities, research accomplishments, program quality, and more.
 While the schools included here are ranked in descending order, all of the schools on this list will provide you with an excellent graduate education in biology.

 Want to update your school’s information in the above list?
 Interested in having your school featured in an upcoming list?